For SellersIndustry Guide

 6. Transition Period and Consulting Agreements

 Many deals include a transition period where the seller remains involved for a specified time to ensure a smooth handover of operations, client relationships, and institutional knowledge.
-This is often formalized through a consulting agreement, which can also be a component of the overall compensation package.
+This is often formalized through a consulting agreement, which can also constitute a component of the overall compensation package.

-Conclusion: Positioning for a Premium Exit
+Conclusion: Positioning for a Premium, Off-Market Exit

-At Deal Flow, we specialize in connecting lower middle-market business owners with qualified private equity firms, family offices, and strategic buyers.
+At DealFlow, we specialize in connecting lower middle market business owners with qualified private equity firms, family offices, and strategic buyers.
 Our data-driven approach and deep industry expertise ensure that your business is presented to the right buyers, maximizing your leverage and securing the best possible outcome.
+We facilitate proprietary, direct-to-seller sourcing, creating a durable competitive advantage for our clients by avoiding the value compression inherent in broker-led auctions.

 References